 Current regional e-Infrastructure for DMCC is based on EGI technology and services such as authentication and authorization, accounting, operation tools, VO management, as well as compatible technologies such as OpenStack, Docker, Ceph and HTCondor.
 EGI Federated Cloud testbed had been implemented as a testbed at Academia Sinica Grid Computing Centre in Taiwan for the evaluation of integration by making each resource to be part of the others and could be used by the DMCC simulation portals.

-According to the plan, meteorological disasters and hydrological disasters which caused principal social-economical losses in Asia Pacific Region in recent years are targeted.
+According to the DMCC plan, meteorological disasters and hydrological disasters which caused principal social-economical losses in Asia Pacific Region in recent years are targeted.
 Weather Research and Forecasting (WRF) model developed by NCAR is used for meteorological event simulation and analysis. gWRF provides the web portal services for numerical weather predication by taking advantages of the regional e-Infrastructure.
 Cornell Multi-grid Coupled Tsunami Model (COMCOT) model is used for simulations of wave propagation and runup/rundown on coastal regions which is developed by Cornell University. iCOMCOT is the web portal services for COMCOT simulations.
 DMCC conducted three case studies on three types of disasters in three different partner countries by gWRF and iCOMCOT - storm surge, flood and long-distance forest fire dust transportation, as summarized in Table 1.
 Through case studies, mechanisms that trigger the hazards were identified.
 Together with considering whole lifespan of target disaster, the simulation model was enhanced, and the process and parameterization were improved to achieve more accurate simulations.
 New simulation web portal services for specific disaster type would be developed in the future.